Cilantro Lime Coleslaw

 On to making the slaw!

-To make your slaw more appealing to the eye, you can use green and purple cabbage with carrots.
+To make your slaw more appealing to the eye, you can use green and purple cabbage.
+Although I didn’t use carrots, feel free to add them as well.
 For a unique flavor with a little zing, try tossing in chopped green onions.
-If you only have one type of cabbage and/or no carrots and green onion, this recipe is still as delicious.
+If you only have one type of cabbage and no green onion, this recipe is still as delicious.
 It’s the dressing that makes the difference.

 The secret weapon to this slaw recipe is my cilantro lime dressing.
-Typically, vegan slaws are made with faux mayonnaise full of soy and canola oil, two big no no’s on the yogitrition diet plan.
-I opted to use one of my favorite dressings made from tahini instead.
+Typically, vegan slaws are made with faux mayonnaise full of soy and canola oil, two big no no’s on the Yogitrition diet plan.
+I opted to use one of my favorite dressings made from tahini, instead.
 It’s creamy, tangy and full of flavor!
-I always have a jar of homemade tahini in my fridge.
-However, if you’re short on time or don’t have a food processor, you can always pick up a jar at the health food store.
-I recommend buying raw if you can.

 This recipe is pretty versatile, so feel free to tweak the ingredients as you like.
 I personally like to make a little more of the dressing than the recipe calls for.
 Go play and have fun.
 It’s pretty hard to mess this up.